mattfrankjames/mattfrankjames-svlt/src/routes/blog/posts/ember-domain-components.md

 {{/if}}
 ```

 And with that, we've moved our business logic into a component that handles the display of data, leaving our route template the simple task of rendering components.
 By leveraging the power of domain components, we've made sure that we've separated the concerns of our app and removed one step in the hot potato'ing of the data we need to render our content.
-Even better, we've taken a much needed step toward aligning Ember's implementation more with newer frameworks, meaning that it will be much more straightforward to onboard new developers come to Ember and get them up and running quickly.
+Even better, we've taken a much needed step toward aligning Ember's implementation with newer frameworks, meaning that it will be much more straightforward to onboard new developers coming to Ember and get them up and running quickly.